pudkipz/chord-player/README.md

 # chord-player

-This project aspires to become an Android application where you can easily create simple chord sequences.
+This project aspires to become an Android application where you can easily create and play simple chord progressions.